 - Tap on Backup.

 While most people won’t need to root their phones to back up what they need to, rooting your phone can help you back up a few more things.
-By rooting your phone, just about everything on your phone can be restored, including things like app settings, system data, and even Wi-Fi passwords.
+By rooting your phone, just about everything on your phone can be restored, including stuff like app settings, system data, and even Wi-Fi passwords.
 One of the most used apps for backing up a rooted phone is Titanium Backup.
 While Titanium Backup certainly looks a little outdated, it’s a compelling app indeed.
 Here’s how to back up your files using Titanium Backup:

 - Download and open the app.